In This Article

 Superflex and 2-QB Leagues

-If you can start two QBs on your team, the strategy shifts entirely.
+If you can start two QBs, the strategy shifts entirely.

 Superflex and 2-QB leagues make the position far more valuable by doubling your potential QB points weekly.

-This pushes the position to the top of the draft and makes a later-round QB strategy much more difficult.
+This pushes the position to the top of the draft, making a later-round QB strategy much more difficult.

 Even with the added QB starting spot, QBs remain underrated overall in superflex when comparing our rankings to ADP.